storj-thirdparty/connector-influxdb/README.md

 Available Commands:
-  help        Help about any command store       Command to upload data to a Storj V3 network. version     Prints the version of the tool
+  help        Help about any command store       Command to upload data to a Storj V3 network version     Prints the version of the tool

 ```

 `store` - Connect to the specified database (default: `db_property.json`).
-Backups of the database are generated using tooling provided by InfluxDB then uploaded to the Storj network.
+Back-up files of the database are generated using tooling provided by InfluxDB then uploaded to the Storj network.
 Connect to a Storj v3 network using the access specified in the Storj configuration file (default: `storj_config.json`).

 Sample configuration files are provided in the `./config` folder.

 ## Requirements and Install

 To build from scratch, [install the latest Go](https://golang.org/doc/install#install).

 > Note: Ensure go modules are enabled (GO111MODULE=on)